 Location: Queen Street across the Thames River | A 5-minute walk from Public Library | Built in 1865

 The four-arched bridge spanning the Thames River is impressive.
-It serves as the backdrop to incredibly scenic Little Falls.
+It serves as the backdrop to the incredibly scenic Little Falls.
 An area where there are several very tiny waterfalls over the local limestone.
 It’s a pretty sight, especially seeing the abundance of lily pads floating on top of the calm waters.

 St. Marys Museum